Operations and Governance in the Virtual World

 To help clubs and regions in their ability to move Soroptimist business to virtual meetings, in April, the SIA Board of Directors updated the SIA Procedures (Section B. 3 Meetings and Voting) to permit clubs to meet and vote virtually, as well as in person, even if those methods of conducting business are not presently in your club’s bylaws.* (NOTE: The SIA Board of Directors has added a proviso to the procedures that suspends all in-person/face-to-face meetings and activities until further notice.)
-For additional guidance on holding club events or meetings, please refer to our recommendations for virtual meetings.

 The following guidelines will help ensure that all members are able to take part in the business of the club if your club for meeting virtually.
 These guidelines apply to board, general member, and committee meetings.
 Ensuring fairness among all members, regardless of how they want or need to connect with the club is important to keep in mind.

 Regular rules in your club bylaws still apply

 - Distribution of the agenda (send in advance)

 - Minutes must be taken and should be distributed to all members as soon as is practicable after the meeting by email and/or physical mail.

 - Motions must be moved and seconded (please repeat the motion slowly for secretary to capture)

 - Majority to approve business (usually majority for motions and elections, and 2/3 majority for approval of bylaws amendments)